David's Astronomy Pages

 Interpretating the timeline it seems that an ASCOM Dome object was created and connected to the Dome when the Dome was sitting COM9.
 Several hours later when AstroMain issued a command to open the Shutter it failed as COM9 port has closed (dome was no sitting on COM4).
 Creating a new Dome object using COM4 worked normally.

-COM Port Monitoring shows unexplained switching of Dome Port at 03:12
+COM Port Monitoring shows unexplained switching of Dome

-(the switch in ports went unnoticed until it prevented an Open Shutter operation at 19:02 the following evening)
+Port at 03:12 Switch occurs from normal port (COM9) port to another Port (COM4) (the switch in ports went unnoticed until it prevented an Open Shutter operation at 19:02 the following evening) |

 Way Forward.

-- Try to understand the circumstancies that seem to cause COM Port switching and see if they can be prevented
+seem to cause COM Port switching and see if they can be prevented

-(data is already collected that can be evaulated to show that a COM Port switch has happened)
+(data is already collected that can be evaulated to

 Back to Top